View or download LambertW.frink in plain text format

 //

-// This algorithm is based on the algorithm for calculating
+// This algorithm was originally based on the algorithm for calculating

 // LambertW using Newton's method, as outlined at: